dneuge/legacy-status-proxy-vatsim/README.md

 **Cause 3:** The proxy server has recently been restarted.

+Check if you are running the latest version (an issue causing that behaviour has been fixed in version 0.90).

-Proxy restarts in quick succession are currently not possible if clients have accessed the server recently.
-Wait a moment and try again; the port should become available again after approximately 30 to 60 seconds.
+It may still occasionally happen that proxy restarts in quick succession are not possible if clients have accessed the server recently.
+Wait a moment and try again; the port should become available again after one to four minutes.
+Check that any previously started instance of the proxy really has been terminated.

 #### Permission denied